severian5it/ResidenceGiulioCesare/README.md

 From Google Fonts has been used *Tangerine* font; for the rest of the Headings *Nobile* standard font has been used.

 ## Features for future releases
-- A Section serving a series of card showing the attractions in proximity of the Residence.
 - A Section showing favourable user comments.

 # Technologies Used